transloadit/uppy/docs/guides/migration-guides.md

   - The static `getExtraConfig` property has been renamed to `getExtraGrantConfig`.

+### `@uppy/companion-client`

+- `Socket` class is no longer in use and has been removed.
+Unless you used this class you don’t need to do anything.

 ## Migrate from Robodog to Uppy plugins

 Uppy is flexible and extensible through plugins.
 But the integration code could